-Frontiers was founded by scientists to ensure that the publisher cannot shape the direction of science, to make peer-review constructive, and to bring the best technology to the service of authors and researchers.
+Frontiers was founded by scientists to make peer-review constructive, to bring the best technology to the service of the authors and editors, and to ensure that the active researchers within the field shape the direction of science, not publishers.

 Frontiers distributes editorial responsibility to the entire Editorial Board.
-Review Editors are empowered by requiring unanimous decision making to accept or reject an article; Associate Editors are empowered to accept articles; Chief Editors are empowered to enhance the integrity of peer-review.
+Review Editors are empowered by directly interacting with the authors in the Collaborative Review Forum; Associate Editors are empowered to accept articles; Chief Editors are empowered to enhance the integrity of peer review.

 At Frontiers we operate community-run journals.
 This means that we put our publishing platform into the hands of competent representatives of the academic community in the objective to publish articles that present sound and valid findings.

 We take great care to appoint only leading experts in their fields and specialties according to strict criteria of excellence.
 Once appointed, researchers are empowered to take editorial decisions to accept or reject articles.
-Editorial power is distributed across the editorial boards, and focuses on the Associate Editors.
-We trust that these experts, selected according to strict criteria of excellence, can take acceptance decision and together with the reviewers can certify the soundness of the research presented in the articles with their names.
-Hence the distributed power in Frontiers comes with responsibility, accountability and recognition of services to the community.
+Editorial power is distributed across the Editorial Boards, and focuses on the Associate Editors.
+We trust that these experts, selected according to strict criteria of excellence, provide a seal of approval and certify the soundness of the research presented in the articles, by disclosing their names on the published manuscript.
+Hence the distributed power at Frontiers comes with responsibility, accountability and recognition of services to the community.

 Frontiers operates its programs based on a commitment to science and knowledge conducted in a collaborative spirit, openly shared, and assessed exclusively for its merit.
 These commitments guide us in defining our editorial policy and processes, which aim to be fair and constructive to authors, effective and efficient.
 Frontiers seeks technological solutions for many of the routine aspects of publishing process, for which our workflows have been defined – and continue to be revised and improved – with careful consideration of our open-access principles.
 Gaining efficiency through technology is a central part because it allows us to provide a cost-effective and high-quality service to many authors.